 Ordinarily, moving to withdraw a guilty plea is a very difficult process.
 Many defense attorneys refer to the process for withdrawing a guilty plea as “pulling teeth.”
 However, given the negative consequences associated with having a criminal conviction on your record, and the current successful challenges to the District’s gun laws, it may be worth it to go through the process.

 The law disfavors a defendant withdrawing a guilty plea.
 Imagine every time someone plead guilty and did not like the sentence then cases would never have finality.
 The rule that governs the withdrawal of a guilty plea is D.C.
-Criminal Rule 11 (e), which states:
+Criminal Rule 11 (e).

 The plain text of the rule indicates that it is easier to withdraw a guilty plea before an individual is sentenced.
 Once a person is sentenced, the only way to withdraw a guilty plea is to “correct manifest injustice.”
 The first issue that a trial judge would have to resolve on letting someone withdraw a guilty plea is whether the person is entitled to a hearing.
 Many judges will look for a way to just deny the motion without holding a hearing.
 However, the law only permits a judge to summarily deny a motion to withdraw guilty plea under the following circumstances: